tainari/100_days_of_python/README.md

 ## Day 14: Higher Lower ⬆️⬇️
 A game where the user must guess who has a higher instagram following.
 I'd like to come back and pull live instagram data, if possible, in the future!

+## Day 15: Coffee Machine ☕️
+A coffee machine!
+Takes money, makes change, checks, depletes, and reports resources, and makes coffee.
+Also turns off!
+A more advanced iteration will take into account whether the machine can make change.